 In addition to the Genesis GV60, a Genesis eG80 EV is in the works for the market in the following months, an electric sedan derived from the Genesis G80.
 Then comes a ‘converted’ electric SUV – the Genesis eGV70 based on the GV70 borrowing the eG80’s powertrain.
 This electric SUV will enter production this December, as per the Asia Times report.

-The business strategy team at Hyundai’s luxury brand may have concluded that it is too late in the day for a Genesis hybrid car, and is leapfrogging to BEVs.
-Citing Del Rosso, CEO of Genesis, thedetroitbureau.com reported last year that Hyundai’s luxury division does not plan to launch hybrid or plug-in hybrid cars.
+Hyundai’s luxury brand’s business strategy team may have concluded that it is too late in the day for a Genesis hybrid car and is leapfrogging to BEVs.
+Citing Del Rosso, CEO of Genesis, thedetroitbureau.com, reported last year that Hyundai’s luxury division does not plan to launch hybrid or plug-in hybrid cars.